-If you are in the process of moving, however, you may not have an existing insurance policy and you will want to find insurance for storage units.
+If you are in the process of moving, however, you may not have an existing insurance policy and you will want to find insurance for your storage unit.

 What If the Self Storage Facility Offers Insurance?

 Self storage facilities often require proof of insurance before renting the unit.
-Less scrupulous operators neglect to tell the potential renter of this fact until the day they move in, and then immediately demand proof of insurance before handing over the keys.
+Less scrupulous operators neglect to tell the potential renters about this fact until the day they move in, and then immediately demand proof of insurance before handing over the keys.

 It’s always best to look for a number of quotes from different storage unit insurance companies rather than settling for the facility’s policy, which can be expensive while offering less coverage.

 - Missing items.
 Items can only be considered stolen as part of a burglary if there is physical evidence of a break-in.
 If an item goes missing from your storage unit, it's considered a “mysterious disappearance” and isn’t covered.